jennyballif/jennyballif.github.io/_posts/2017-05-13-frequently-asked-questions.md

 **2. Light is Amazing**

-You've probably seen that white light can be split into a rainbow of color, but did you know you can combined colored light to make white?
+You've probably seen that white light can be split into a rainbow of color, but did you know you can combine colored light to make white?
 Light is one of the most mysterious and interesting things we interact with every day.
 We still don't understand exactly what it is.
 But we do know that it travels in waves, and understanding a bit about those different wavelengths can enrich our understanding of this extraordinary phenomenon by a lot.

 {% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/FAQ/LIGHT.jpeg" description="Colored light combining to make white." maxwidth="400px" %}